Ministers seek EU negotiator to lead reset talks

 The role is described as “principal adviser to the Prime Minister and the minister for European Union relations (Nick Thomas-Symonds) on matters relating to relations with the EU and delivering the ‘EU reset’ and on international economic issues”.

-The applicant would also need to act as the “EU sherpa”, representing the Prime Minister at negotiations.
+The applicant would also need to represent the Prime Minister at negotiations.

 The Trade and Co-operation Agreement, the basis for the UK-EU relationship after Brexit, will be subject to renewal talks in 2025.